 This mountain pass provides hikers with a spectacular trail accompanied by the extravagant site of vibrant wildflowers dancing through the meadow amongst a symphony of colors!
 If you want to opt-out of hiking, you can also drive along the pass to view the majestic flowers.

-Perched on the Animas River just north of downtown, Baker's Bridge is a beautiful outcropping of rocks and cliffs perfect during a hot summer day.
-With crystal-clear water and views of the nearby mesas, Baker's Bridge is a great place to swim, float, and tube!
+Perched on the Animas River just north of downtown, Memorial Park is a beautiful area with swimmable rapids and a beach- perfect during a hot summer day.
+With crystal-clear water and views of the nearby mesas, Memorial Park is a great place to swim, float, and tube!

 #6 Go Off-Roading on the Alpine Loop to Animas Fork